ClickCease

 However, as it stands, the Harris County administrator will work with other city and county entities to review security, fire, and other safety measures at the county-owned NRG Park.
 Over 300 people were treated on-site for injuries at the show, and at least 25 were hospitalized.

-While a 56-page event operations plan for the festival included protocols for dangerous scenarios such as active shooter or terrorist threats and even severe weather, it did not include actions to take in the event of a crowd surge.
+While a 56-page event operations plan for the festival included protocols for dangerous scenarios such as active shooters or terrorist threats and even severe weather, it did not include actions to take in the event of a crowd surge.

 There are still a number of unanswered questions here related to how and why this surge occurred and what could have been done to prevent such a horrific tragedy from happening again.
 This crowd surge claimed ten lives, including that of a 9-year-old boy.
-The injured victims and families of those who have lost loved ones deserve answers and they deserve the truth.
+The injured victims and families of those who have lost loved ones deserve answers, and they deserve the truth.

 More on the Astroworld Tragedy